masteringmodernpayments/book/initial_app.md

 ## Authentication

-We're going to want to be able to authenticate users and admins.
+We're going to want to be able to authenticate users who can add and manage producs and view sales.
 The example is going to use a gem named [Devise][initial-app-devise] which handles everything user-related out of the box.
 Add it to your `Gemfile`:

 ```ruby
 gem 'devise', '~> 2.2.4'